-As the property owner, you will need to provide us with a complete set of existing plans from your building planning department in your Authority Having Jurisdiction.
+As the property owner, you will provide us with a set of existing plans on file with your Authority Having Jurisdiction.
+These contain a site plan, exterior elevations, and floor plans.
 In addition, we will require inspiration images showing your style and preferences.

 9. Will You need a building permit?